Faisal-02/Rahab_Roshan/README.md

 - GitHub – For version control and collaborative development.

-## 📂 Project Structure:
+## 📂 Project Structure

-This project follows a Feature-Based Architecture.
+This project follows a **Feature-Based Architecture**.
 Each part of the User Interface (UI) and the related Control Logic (Logic) for a specific feature resides within its own dedicated folder.
 This organization facilitates code separation, readability, and independent development.

-###File Hierarchy
+### File Hierarchy

 .
 ├── lib/
 │   ├── features/
 │   │   ├── arena/
 │   │   │   ├── controllers/

 │   │   │   ├── screen/

 │   │   │   └── widget/

 │   │   ├── championship_start/
 │   │   │   ├── screens/
 │   │   │   └── widgets/